MattDMo/Neon-color-scheme/README.md

 ![LaTeX with Neon Color Scheme](https://mattdmo.com/img/LaTeX_win.png)

+## Development Tools
+There are several plugins and other resources I use that are absolutely invaluable to my development efforts.
+First and foremost, I'm always using the latest [development version](https://www.sublimetext.com/dev) of Sublime Text 4, [registered](https://www.sublimetext.com/buy) of course.
+Some features of **Neon** are specific to ST4, so make sure you're up to date!
+It will still work in ST3 3.1 and above, just the experience won't be quite as good.

+There are two plugins that I couldn't do this without: [`ScopeAlways`](https://packagecontrol.io/packages/ScopeAlways) displays the scope of the current cursor position in the status bar, which is immensely helpful.
+The other is [@facelessuser's](https://packagecontrol.io/browse/authors/facelessuser) [`ColorHelper`](https://packagecontrol.io/packages/ColorHelper).
+Do you write CSS or any of its relatives?
+Do you do anything with color at all, in hex, RGB(A), HSL, LAB, or any one of a million other formats?
+If you're using one of those *other* color plugins, with difficult configuration and unreliable performance, dump it and install `ColorHelper`.
+It's simple to configure, yet incredibly powerful for all sorts of use cases.
+It provides configurable inline color previews, including with/without alpha.
+The color picker is custom-made and very easy to use, with palette and slider modes, the latter of which allows for very minute adjustments of each channel that you're working with.
+Seriously, this thing is awesome.
+Throw this guy [some love](https://facelessuser.github.io/ColorHelper/about/contributing/#contributing--support) while you're at it - he deserves it!
+He also maintains [`BracketHighlighter`](https://packagecontrol.io/packages/BracketHighlighter), [`ApplySyntax`](https://packagecontrol.io/packages/ApplySyntax), [`ExportHTML`](https://packagecontrol.io/packages/ExportHTML), and a bunch of other stuff.

+I want to thank the authors of all the language-specific plugins I listed above, as I have them installed, and couldn't make **Neon** what it is without them.
+If you've written a language syntax, or even just know of one that's not listed and you'd like Neon to support it better, just [drop me a line](https://github.com/MattDMo/Neon-color-scheme/issues/new).

+The last resource I make use of somewhat often is this fantastic website: [colortools.net](https://www.colortools.net/).
+It complements `ColorHelper` very well, with options like opposite colors (very useful for finding good foreground/background pairs), close colors and color similarity, a text on background preview, and a whole lot more.
+Many of the tools also have a "web-safe" option if your work requires that.

 ## What Font is That?

 I discovered [`Cousine`](https://www.google.com/fonts/specimen/Cousine) while browsing Google Fonts one day and absolutely love it.

-> Cousine was designed by [Steve Matteson](https://profiles.google.com/107777320916704234605/about) as an innovative, refreshing sans serif design that is metrically compatible with Courier New™.
+> Cousine was designed by [Steve Matteson](https://en.wikipedia.org/wiki/Steve_Matteson) as an innovative, refreshing sans serif design that is metrically compatible with Courier New™.
 Cousine offers improved on-screen readability characteristics and the pan-European WGL character set and solves the needs of developers looking for width-compatible fonts to address document portability across platforms.

-It's one of the first things I install when setting up a new workstation or VM, and it used to be my go-to monospace font for web design and programming.
+It was one of the first things I installed when setting up a new workstation or VM, and it used to be my go-to monospace font for web design and programming.

-For a while now, I've been using [`Liberation Mono`](http://www.fontsquirrel.com/fonts/Liberation-Mono), part of the [Liberation](https://fedorahosted.org/liberation-fonts/) font family.
+For a while now, I've been using [`Liberation Mono`](http://www.fontsquirrel.com/fonts/Liberation-Mono), part of the open-source [Liberation](https://fedorahosted.org/liberation-fonts/) font family, also designed by Matteson.
 It's almost an exact duplicate of Cousine (with a few minor differences), and has the advantage of being available for Fedora (out of the box) and RHEL/CentOS as `liberation-fonts`, and as `ttf-liberation` for Debian and Ubuntu (my current distro of choice).

 ![Rust with Neon Color Scheme](https://mattdmo.com/img/Rust_linux.png)